Cardiff University’s Centre for Community Journalism (C4CJ) is delighted to announce it has...

 - • an individual sport or team.

 Publications must have a robust and prominently displayed complaints procedure.
+(Example template can be found here)

 Publications must adhere to either Ipso’s Editor’s Code of Practice or the Impress Standards Code and the National Union of Journalists’ Code of Conduct.